Prometheus Metrics

 Normally the /metrics

-URL is requested by a prometheus server, but you can also load this URL into a web browser to see what information is being collected.
+URL is requested by a Prometheus server, but you can also load this URL into a web browser to see what information Workbench is publishing.

 For each metric, there is a # HELP